New Order (Nazism): Establishment of German domination in Southeast Europe

+Even without direct annexation, the remaining Southeast European states would have operated as deeply dependent satellites within the German economic orbit, akin to World War I-era Mitteleuropa concepts.
+To solidify regional control, Hungarian fascist leader Ferenc Szálasi proposed a "Carpathian-Danubian federation," a system of con-nationalism designed to accommodate non-Hungarian minorities under a unified fascist framework to counter Yugoslav Partisans.
+Nazi officials considered supporting this federation, viewing it as a mechanism to exploit local ethnic conflicts, mediate disputes, and maintain a pliant buffer state against Soviet influence.

 Establishment of a Greater Germanic Reich

 Rough boundaries of the planned "Greater Germanic Reich," including possible satellites and protectorates:

 One of the most elaborate Nazi projects initiated in the newly conquered territories during this period of the war was the planned establishment of a "Greater Germanic Reich of the German Nation" (Großgermanisches Reich Deutscher Nation).
 This future empire was to consist of, in addition to Greater Germany, virtually all of historically Germanic Europe (except Great Britain), whose inhabitants the Nazis believed to be "Aryan" in nature.
 The consolidation of these countries as mere provinces of the Third Reich, in the same manner in which Austria was reduced to the "Ostmark", was to be carried out through a rapidly enforced process of Gleichschaltung (synchronization).
 The ultimate intent of this was to eradicate all traces of national rather than racial consciousness, although their native languages were to remain in existence.

-Establishment of German domination in Southeast Europe

-Immediately prior to Germany's invasion of the Soviet Union, five countries, Slovakia, Hungary, Romania, Bulgaria, and Croatia were already client states of Nazi Germany.
-Serbia was under direct German military occupation and Montenegro and Albania were under the occupation of Italy.
-Greece was under direct German-Italian military occupation because of the growing resistance movement.
-Although technically in the Italian sphere of influence, Croatia was, in reality, a condominium puppet state of the two Axis powers, with Italy controlling the southwestern half, and Germany the northeastern half.